eerimoq/moblin/README.rst

 - Show two cameras at the same time.

+- Add Twitch/Kick Icons next to chat messages depending on which platform the message came from.

 - Toggles to enable/disable "Go live" and "Stop" confirmations.
 Per stream?

 - RTMP server for external video and audio?

 - Automatically go live when starting app, if configured for selected stream setting.
 Probably a good idea to go live again when entering foregound if was live when entering background